JallRex/100DaysOfCode/README.md

 - "Website now actually gathers and presents data from multiple ski-sites and allows one glance to indentify the fun spot."

 **Finished project 20!**

+## Day 25.
+(1.Des)

+**Started project 21**

+- A bit undecided on the topic of todays project, so following a tut on making a game.

+- DoodleJumper now works ;D
+Could 100% be styled a bit though.
+Might return for that later on.
+**Finished project 22**